nhut-ntm/nhut-ntm/README.md

 # What I have done and enjoy doing
 - I mainly write code in Python.
 I also know R and SQL but occasionally use them.
 These are the two languages I am currently working on to improve my skills.
 - Time series analysis and forecasting: I have experiences in doing statistical analysis and modelling for time series data and also utilizing some machine learning models for forecasting time series
+- Machine Learning: I have some experiences building models using Decision Tree, Random Forest, XGBoost, LightGBM
 - I have some experiences with Robotic Process Automation, with tools like UiPath and Python open-source tool called Robocorp.
+- I am looking into Generative AI, specifically LLMs, as I think they are a real game changers.

 # Let's connect
-- Reach out to me via this email: nhutntmuel@gmail.com
+- 📮Reach out to me via this email: nhutntmuel@gmail.com
-- And connect with me on [LinkedIn](https://www.linkedin.com/in/nhutnguyen-tran-minh/) It would be my pleasure to talking to you
+- 🤝And connect with me on [LinkedIn](https://www.linkedin.com/in/nhutnguyen-tran-minh/) It would be my pleasure to talking to you

 # Thank You
 Thanks for visiting my profile.
 I would love to bring more of me on this Github and contribute to the open-source community in the future.
 Keep calm and coding.
-We're all fueled my caffein and code.
+We're all fueled my caffein and code!.